|Maison La Clairette||Self Catering||Saturday||3||7||2|

 Bedroom 2, 2 single beds and a captain's bed sleeps 1/2.

-Bedroom 3, double bed and en suite bathroom.
+Bedroom 3, king size bed and en suite bathroom.

 En suite bathroom to bedroom 3 with wc, large shower cubicle and basin.

 Large main bathroom with wc, separate shower cubicle, basin and a proper full size "soaking/relaxing" bath.